dotenv-linter/dotenv-linter/README.md

 Found 1 problem
 ```

-If you want to see only warnings without additional information, use the argument `--quiet` or its short version `-q`:
+If you want to see only warnings without additional information, use the argument `--quiet` or its short version `-q` (will be available in [v2.2.0](https://github.com/dotenv-linter/dotenv-linter/issues/238)):

 ```shell script
 $ dotenv-linter --quiet